microsoft/pbiworkshops/Day After Dashboard in a Day/DataVisualization.md

     ![Relative date](./Media/slicer-setting.png)

-1. Update the slicer values to **Last 18 Months** to create a rolling 18 month selection.
-This filter now will automatically apply as each new day occurs and position it below the **Total Sales Amount** column.
+1. Update the slicer values to **Last 18 Months** to create a rolling 18 month selection and position it below the Total Sales Amount column.
+This filter now will automatically apply as each new day occurs.

     ![Last 18 months](./Media/Last18Months.png)

-1. Utilizing the **Visualizations** pane's **Format your visual** section, we'll update the following configurations below to our slicer.
+1. Utilizing the **Visualizations** panes **Format your visual** section, update the following configurations below for the slicer.

+    > [!NOTE]
-    **Note**: Utilize the Search box, to easily discover configurable settings.
+    > Utilize the Search box to easily discover configurable settings.

     | | |
     | :- | :- |